Visiting Thailand ancient capitals and many Buddhas

 Locals feeding fishes at a temple.
 Very spectacular.

-12 Responses to “Visiting Thailand ancient capitals and many Buddhas”
+12 Replies to “Visiting Thailand ancient capitals and many Buddhas”

 1. Did you enjoy Sukhothai?
 I found it relaxing to be there.
 That was probably my favorite place I visited on my last trip to Thailand in Jan 2009.